 The World Is about to Turn: Mending a Nation’s Broken Faith

-A top holiday pick for social justice activists, faith leaders, teachers, and people of faith who care about mending our broken nation.
+A top pick for activists, faith leaders, teachers, and all people of faith who care about healing a broken nation.

 How does God intend for us to live well together in the common life?

 In this time of deep division and polarization, The World Is about to Turn offers a biblical and inter-religious approach to how people of different perspectives and faith traditions can find common ground for a life of mutual respect and care for each other.

 Drawing from scripture and writings from a variety of other faith traditions and contemporary theologians, The World is about to Turn offers a practical guide for dialogue and mutual understanding for leaders of a variety of religious communities (schools, congregations, synagogues, mosques, etc.) in the hope of making a positive difference in our corporate life together.

 A final chapter, “Building Bridges of Hope: 10 Ways Forward,” as well as discussion questions at the end of each chapter and an appendix with liturgical worship resources, make this hopeful book perfect for small group study, class usage, and pastoral leadership.

 - How religion can and is being used as a weapon by people in power.

 - How the teachings from the Judeo-Christian scripture have much in common with those of other faith traditions.
 They share some common, basic human values.

 - The guiding principles such as justice, compassion, and humility that can serve as a roadmap toward restoring a culture of decency, openness, respect, and acceptance.